KevJord76/milestone-project-1/README.md

 - The logos for Bandon Business Association and the sponsors of the festival were taken from [Bandon Business Association](https://www.bandonbusiness.com/)
 - The images used for the background pictures on my website were taken from [Pexels](https://www.pexels.com/)

-The live link can be found here - https://kevjord76.github.io/milestone-project-1/index.html